All Episodes

 tucker carlson

-But are you worried about being primaried?
+Are you worried about being primaried?

 tim burchett

-And I I'm I'm a product of the primary.
+And I'm a product of the primary.

-The first race I won, I I beat an incumbent in a state house race, 99 house races that year.
+The first race I won, I beat an incumbent in a state house race, 99 house races that year.

-I knocked on over six thousand doors.
+I knocked on over 6,000 doors.

-But I did knock on over 6,000 doors and I think I raised, I think I raised around $8 or $9,000.
+And I think I raised, I think I raised around $8,000 or $9,000.

 I can't remember.

-And I thought, how am I going to spend all this dad gum money?
+And I thought, how am I going to spend all this dadgum money?

 You know, every morning I'd wake up.

-My mom and daddy, of course, were living then, and um, I would throw up because I had this horrible taste of uh peppermint in my mouth.
+And I would throw up because I had this horrible taste of a peppermint in my mouth.

 And the reason I had peppermint was because I licked all my stamps.

-That's back in the day you had to lick stamps.
+That's back in the day.

 tucker carlson